 LAURA SYDELL, BYLINE: Instagram is a mobile app that lets you put filters on your photos to make them sepia toned or look like an old western, and share the pictures with friends.

 Analyst Patrick Moorhead says the site was a creative breakthrough for mobile.

 SYDELL: Instagram drew 30 million users in less than two years.
 Great for Instagram, but Moorhead says Facebook saw a challenge.
-The popular social network has been a leading player in photo sharing.
+The popular social network has been the leading player in photo-sharing.

 MOORHEAD: Facebook bought this as a defensive move to not lose a huge amount of customers off of Facebook.

 Laura Sydell, NPR News, San Francisco.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.